idan1281/pet2/readme.md

 	*  change it’s permissions to 0400 ( chmod 0400 $File_path )3.	cd into the repo/ansible folder, e.g pet2/ansible4.	execute:

 		./launch_docker_host.sh
 	 5. Enter the full path for the SSH key you saved in the first clause6.
-Enter the password for the Ansible vault ( tikal )
+Enter the password for the Ansible vault
 7. **save the server's IP address so for future accessing the app.**